 Do you require any prerequisite coursework?

 No, since the Nakatani RIES Fellowship has been developed specifically for freshman and sophomore students no prerequisite coursework is required.
-However, depending on your host lab, it may be beneficial to have already taken some physics coursework prior to departure for Japan.
-If your transcript does not accurately reflect all physics, math, or engineering coursework you have taken, for example if it only lists the total AP credit you received not the actual classes you took, be sure to make a note of this in your essays or resume.
+However, depending on your host lab, it may be beneficial to have already taken some coursework in that academic field prior to departure for Japan.
+If your transcript does not accurately reflect all science or engineering coursework you have taken, for example if it only lists the total AP credit you received not the actual classes you took, be sure to make a note of this in your essays or resume.